create3000/cobweb/STYLE_GUIDE.md

 Don't use abreviations.

 Use spaces!
-Use spaces on the right place.
-Expamples are in the source itself.
+Use spaces at the right place.
+Examples are in the source code itself.

     if (field)
     {